dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/editing_responses.md

 ### Editing a response yourself

 If you need to edit a response, Screendoor makes it easy to do so.
 On your project's Responses page, click on a response in the table to view it.
-In the lower right-hand side of the page, click the &ldquo;Edit response&rdquo; link.
+In the lower right-hand side of the page, click the "Edit response" link.

 ![The Edit response link.](../images/edit_self_1.png)